thalesgroup-cert/Watcher/Watcher/docs/_build/html/_sources/README.md.txt

     python manage.py createsuperuser

 ### Populate your database
-Populate your database with hundred of banned words and RSS sources related to cybersecurity.
+Populate your database with hundred of banned words and RSS sources related to Cyber Security.

 Use `populate_db` script: